cmartinezone/Laravel-US-Seeders/README.md

 ### PHP Artisan migrate will generate the following structure:

-Seaders creates:
+Seeders creates:
 1 - Country
-51 - States including (Washington DC) as state asociated to their country 29,984 - Cities asociated to their states.
+51 - States including (Washington DC) as state associated to their country 29,984 - Cities associated to their states.

 countries: